-Inhabited for at least 7,000 years, Athens is one of the oldest cities in the world.
-By the 6th century BC, the developing Athenian state had launched democracy, which saw it become the cultural centre of Western civilisation.
+Inhabited for at least 5,000 years, Athens is one of the oldest cities in the world.
+By the 5th century BCE, the developing Athenian state had launched democracy, which saw it become the cultural centre of Western civilisation.

 Next came the Ottoman conquest in 1458.
 Although the empire wanted to preserve Athens’ ancient marvels, a litany of accidents and attacks led to the destruction of many.